morakah-hub/AWRAS-1.0/README.md

 **[1.2](https://github.com/morakah-hub/AWRAS-1.2)** is the current aircraft, reprinted here with the lower fuselage half in PLA Pro.
 It's the one that will actually fly.
 More on each in its own repo.

-Everything in this repo — the airfoil study, the MAC and CG work, the performance estimates, the avionics selection — applies to the whole AWRAS 1 series.
-That's why it stays as its own repo rather than being folded into a build log.
+The geometry changes between 1.0, 1.1 and 1.2 are small, so the airfoil study, the MAC and CG work, and the performance estimates carry over.
+They haven't been re-run for the later versions.
+That may happen later — right now the priority is getting one in the air.

 ---